vibecode.wiki

 ◷ 4 min read 2/19/2026

-$ cd section/ $ open @mmorecil_bot
+$ cd section/ $ join vibe dev

 If you have already started your project in Docker and forgot about “works for me”.
 Now add Redis — it’s like the super-fast brain of your app, which keeps everything in RAM and is responsible for milliseconds.